 Why is Retargeting a must?

 For any business, the top funnel is the visitors.
-A lot of marketing effort is put towards getting the visitors.
-You run lot of promotional ads, offline promotions, facebook marketing, google ads and many.
+A lot of marketing effort is put towards getting visitors.
+You run a lot of promotional ads, offline promotions, facebook marketing, google ads and many.
 However not every visitor converts when they visit your site and they just leave.
-Visitor’s journey is not a straight line.
+The visitor’s journey is not a straight line.
 Now that you have already invested money in getting those visitors and you cannot just lose money.

-Below is the list of retargeting strategies which should not be missed out.
+Below is the list of retargeting strategies that should not be missed out.